 At its best, short film can move you and elicit emotion as well as any feature film you’ll encounter.
 Unfortunately, these powerful moments in film (short or feature length) can all too often be few and far between.
 After a recent viewing of Eoin Duffy’s striking animated short On Departure, a film about returning home after the loss of his younger brother Emmet, I found myself gripped by one such experience.
 Battling to hold back the tears as Duffy’s gentle masterpiece dragged me into a world of personal reflection at the end of its five minute duration I was torn between two impulses – one urging me to press play again, the other willing me not to.
-Even though I was aware of Duffy’s work before I’d viewed On Departure, after watching it I just had to know more about the work about the work of this accomplished animator.
+Even though I was aware of Duffy’s work before I’d viewed On Departure, after watching it I just had to know more about the work of this accomplished animator.
 So I dropped Eoin a line and took a journey into his creative process – from inspiration to education, Roger Rabbit to George Takei:

 “My father was an artist so our house was full of art books, paints, pencils, pens, art pads, etc… As a result it became second nature to spend hours upon hours sketching anything I got my hands on, from Roger Rabbit to the impressionists.
 Over the years I fell in and out of art in one form or other until animation got a hold of me a few years ago.